 We headed to Lalocura palenque and distillery - a Oaxaca mezcal palenque that has been in production for 4 generations.
 They grow and produce 20 different varieties (!!) of agave, use the traditional method of distilling in clay pots, rather than modern metal pots.
 They also smash all the roasted agave hearts by hand, rather than using a horse pulling a stone like most mezcal palenques.
 Lalo Angeles, the mezcal master, is known for his traditional high-quality mezcal and his unique blends.

-We toured their small farm, and I was amazed by the quantity and variety of mezcal they can produce in a small space.
+We toured their small farm, and I was amazed by the quantity and variety of mezcal they produce here.

 First, we toured the fields where they grow their agave plants.